jimareed/aws-s3/README.md

-# raspi-docker
+# raspi-s3
-Try out Docker on a Raspberry PI
+Upload a file from a Raspberry PI to S3